 The best place to start is with a load test.
 Load testing is used to determine a site’s performance under normal traffic expectations based on previous analytics.

-First step to load testing is to identify one or two key user journeys; for example if your website’s core objective is to generate leads you may test the journey that takes the users from the homepage, to the services page, to the contact us page.
-Following that you will need to use your analytics data, to estimate a realistic number of concurrent users (the number of simultaneous users making a request on your website) .
+The first step to load testing is to identify one or two key user journeys; for example, if your website’s core objective is to generate leads you may test the journey that takes the users from the homepage to the services page, to the contact us page.
+Following that you will need to use your analytics data, to estimate a realistic number of concurrent users (the number of simultaneous users making a request on your website).
 For a true representative test, you will also need to ensure that you are testing to a complex enough scenario that stretches the website/application and environment to a realistic level of complexity and capability.

 When the load test is complete, you should expect a report to be created that details the results of each journey, including how long pages took to load, and any errors that occurred in the process.
 At JAM we work with our clients to analyse the metrics, go through the report in detail, and discuss our recommended actions for optimisation.

 Errors can be caused by multiple reasons, but if your report shows significant errors we are likely to recommend improving your server set-up:

 - If your website struggled to cope during periods of peak traffic, you may need to add extra servers.
 Alternatively, you could increase the size of the server/s.

 - High CPU suggests that the server couldn’t cope with the traffic.
 A load balancer can be introduced to control traffic flow to sites, taking pressure off of the servers.

 - If altering the servers is not an option, you could ‘tweak’ the overall system by adding a CDN (content delivery network).